iCodeWalker/r3f-drei/readme.md

     4. Dosen't support line breaks.
     5. A good alternative is to use SDF fonts.
     6. SDF stands for Signed Distance Field and is usually used in fragment shaders to draw shapes.

+        we send 2d or 3d points to an SDF function and this function will return how far the point is from the shape.
+        There are n number of shapes as long as they can be expressed mathematically.

     7. For fonts it is more complex because the shape can't be calculated mathematically.

         Can change the font, using "font" attribute.
 The default is Roboto.
         We can provide our own material for the fonts.
         Text works like most of the objects in the scene and we can play with its position, rotation and scale.
         We can limit the width to see the line breaks with the "maxWidth" attribute.
         We can center the text using "textAlign" attribute.

 ## Float

     Float makes the object float like a ballon in the air.

 ## MeshReflectorMaterial

+    It will not work on non planner mesh. ex sphere

     "resolution" attribute to set the resolution of the reflection.
     "blur" attribute to make the reflection blur.